jlevy/repren/README.md

 Patterns can be supplied using the `--from` and `--to` syntax above, but that only works for a single pattern.

-In general, you can perform multiple simultaneous replacements by putting them in a text file.
+In general, you can perform multiple simultaneous replacements by putting them in a _patterns file_.
 Each line consists of a regular expression and replacement.
 For example:

     # Sample pattern file